MohammedAI123/Azure-Honeypot-Cowrie/KQL_Queries/attacker_top_IPs.md

 ## Query Breakdown
 - Table name at top, this is the area being queried
 - extend AttackerIP: creates a new column called AttackerIP
-- extractextract(@"(\d{1,3}\.){3}\d{1,3}", 0, message) : this function is used to find text, and extract the IP address directly from the logs, since the cowrie logs shows a new connection like this; **New connection: 139.199.80.137:51790 (x.x.x.x)** I had to extract the IP out of the text only
+- extractextract(@"(\d{1,3}\.){3}\d{1,3}", 0, message) : this function is used to find text, and extract the IP address directly from the logs, since the cowrie logs shows a new connection like this; **New connection: 139.199.80.137:51790 (x.x.x.x)** I had to extract the IP out of the text only, in the correct format
   1. \d{1,3} - 1-3 digits
   2. {3} - this repeats the previous sequence 3 times
+  3. \. - dot at the end of the 1-3 digits, just like an IP address
-  3. \d{1,3} - then the final group of digits
+  4. \d{1,3} - then the final group of digits, withotut the dot at the end.
-  4.  in total it covers the format of an IPv4 address, e.g. 234.148.12.34, 121.33.456.34
+  5.  in total it covers the format of an IPv4 address, e.g. 234.148.12.34, 121.33.456.34
+  6. 0 - return the full result
+  7.  message - search for info inside this column

 - where isnotempty(AttackerIP) -       filtering out logs that dont match an IP, as it isnt needed for this query
 - and AttackerIP !startswith "xxx.xxx" -       excluding IP ranges that cover an internal IP, as this isnt an attacker IP